keu/docs/astro/cross-account-role-setup.md

 ## Step 4: Provide setup information to Astronomer

-After creating the AWS account, provide Astronomer support with the following information:
+After creating the AWS account, provide Astronomer with the following information:

 - Your AWS Account ID.
 - Your preferred Astro cluster name.
 - The AWS region that you want to host your cluster in.
 - Your preferred node instance type.
 - Your preferred maximum node count.
+- An instance type for the Airflow metadata database.

-If you do not specify configuration preferences, Astronomer creates a cluster with `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
+If you do not specify configuration preferences, Astronomer creates a cluster with `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1` and a default `db.r5.large` Amazon RDS instance type.
 For information on all supported regions, configurations, and defaults, see [AWS cluster configurations](resource-reference-aws.md).

 To provision additional clusters after completing your initial installation, see [Create a cluster](create-cluster.md).